hashicorp/consul/website/source/docs/guides/acl-legacy.html.md

   Consul provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL system is a Capability-based system that relies on tokens which can have fine grained rules applied to them.
 It is very similar to AWS IAM in many ways.
 ---

 -> **1.3.0 and earlier:** This guide only applies in Consul versions 1.3.0 and before.
-If you are using the 1.4.0 RC please use the updated guide [here](/docs/guides/acl.html)
+If you are using the 1.4.0 or later please use the updated guide [here](/docs/guides/acl.html)

 # Deprecation Notice